Ethan2541/bbrl_subspaces/docs/overview.md

 ### Subspace of Policies

-A subspace of policies is defined by $n$ different policies called **anchors**.
-Using **Dirichlet distributions**, we can combine these anchors to produce a new sampled policy.
+A $n$-dimensional subspace of policies is defined as a convex hull delimited by $n$ different policies called **anchors**.
+Following this definition, a policy from the subspace is a linear combination of these anchors weighted by a sampled **Dirichlet distributions**.
 Hence, a subspace actually represents an infinity of policies.
 Compared to single policy training where we aim to get the most optimal results with the policy, subspace training strives to get the largest subspace (i.e. the anchors' parameters should be as pairwise different as possible) with almost only well-performing policies.

 **NB:** a subspace of policies with 2 anchors is called a **Line of Policies**.

 ## Algorithm

 First, dealing with subspaces of policies requires to implement agents specifically designed to encompass Dirichlet distributions and multiple anchors' outputs.
 These agents are described [here](./agents.md).

-Currently, the only training algorithm that has been implemented is the Soft Actor Critic (SAC) algorithm with two critics.
-A subspace of policies is trained on a scenario, sequentially, one task at a time.
+Secondly, a subspace of policies is trained on a scenario, sequentially, one task at a time.
 More details can be found [here](./training.md).

-When training on a task in a multitask scenario, a new anchor is systematically added to the subspace.
-To spare memory usage, it is important to remove this anchor if it actually underperforms.
-It is explained more thoroughly [here](./pruning.md).

 ## Visualization